NXT TakeOver: R Evolution: Reception

 NXT TakeOver: R Evolution received critical acclaim.
 Larry Csonka of 411Mania felt as though the NXT Tag Team Championship match was disappointing, giving it ** (out of *****), saying "It was fine, but it just lacked something.
 The NXT tag team division, as a whole, continues to lack overall."
 Reviewing the match between Finn Balor and Hideo Itami and The Ascension, he claimed that Finn Balor was the standout star of the match, saying "If you know anything about Balor, you know that he can go big time and work with anyone, WWE has something there if they want it."
 He gave the match ***1/2.
 Speaking of the NXT Women's Championship match, he said "They worked hard, they put together a good match and they were able to keep the crowd emotionally invested because they are given the proper formula to do so," giving the match ****.
 Giving high praise to the main event, Csonka stated "This was just an awesome match, from the story going in to the story they told, the pacing and the overall in ring work and yes the ref bumps, this all worked to get the goal, which was Zayn with the title.
 They told the story; they completed the journey and delivered excellent wrestling.
 This is a true MOTY (Match of the Year) candidate."
 He gave the main event ****3/4.
 He gave the entire event a score of 8.5 out of 10.

+Aftermath

+On the following episode of NXT, Adrian Neville talked about his match with new NXT Champion Sami Zayn when Kevin Owens interrupted.
+Owens stated that he only came to get to the top and didn't care about who stood in his way.
+Later that night, a match between Owens and Neville ended in a double countout.
+Afterwards, Owens performed an apron powerbomb on Neville.
+A title rematch between Zayn and Neville was then scheduled for the January 14, 2015, episode, where Zayn retained.
+After the match, Owens attacked Zayn, signaling his intentions for the title.
+This eventually led to a title match between Zayn and Owens for TakeOver: Rival.

+Also on NXT, Charlotte was scheduled to defend the NXT Women's Championship against Sasha Banks in a rematch on the December 25 episode, where Charlotte again retained.
+On the January 14, 2015, episode, Banks's team defeated Charlotte's team in a tag team match.
+The following week, another title match between Charlotte and Banks ended in a disqualification win for Charlotte after she was attacked by Becky Lynch.
+Bayley then appeared and performed a Bayley-to-Belly suplex on Charlotte.
+As a result, Charlotte was scheduled to defend the title against Lynch, Bayley, and Banks in a fatal four-way match at TakeOver: Rival.